-Unless you’ve been living off the grid for the last year, you’ve probably noticed that voice devices like Amazon’s Echo and Echo Dot are turning voice interactions from science fiction into reality.
+Unless you’ve been living off the grid for a few years, you’ve probably noticed that voice devices like Amazon’s Echo and Echo Dot are turning voice interactions from science fiction into reality.

 Many experts are predicting that voice will completely revolutionize the way we interact with computers in the next decade.
 Could they be right?

-If you want to familiarize yourself with the basics, read on to find out:
+If you want to familiarize yourself with the basics, read on:

 - What we mean by voice user interfaces